ansible/ansible/docs/docsite/rst/playbooks_variables.rst

 .. versionadded:: 1.3

-In these cases, it's probably best to use a JSON or YAML file contianing the variable definitions.
+In these cases, it's probably best to use a JSON or YAML file containing the variable definitions.

 .. _ansible_variable_precedence: